raulmldv/chef-bcpc/README.md

 ### Prerequisites

 * OS X or Linux
-* CPU that supports VT-x virtualization extensions
+* Quad-core CPU that supports VT-x virtualization extensions
-* 16 GB of memory
+* 32 GB of memory
 * 100 GB of free disk space
 * Vagrant 2.1+
 * VirtualBox 5.2+
 * git, curl, rsync, ssh, jq, make, ansible

+**NOTE**: It is likely possible to build an environment with 16GB of RAM or less if one is willing to make slight modifications to the virtual topology and/or change some of the build settings and overrides.
+However, we've opted to spec the minimum requirements slightly more aggressively and target hosts with 32GB RAM or more to provide the best out-of-the-box experience.

 ### Local Build